Alexander Knaster: Biography

 Knaster was born in Moscow in 1959 to a Jewish family of academics.
 His father, Mark Knaster, who held several patents relating to metal coatings, batteries and solar cells, worked in a number of respected scientific institutions, including USC.
 His mother, Tatyana Knaster, is a civil engineer who taught at Pennsylvania Institute of Technology.

 Knaster was a graduate of Physics and Mathematics School No. 444 before moving outside the territory of the USSR.
 Knaster immigrated to the United States at the age of 16 with his family.
 He graduated with a B.S. electric engineering and mathematics from Carnegie Mellon University which he attended on a scholarship.
 In 1980, he accepted a job as an engineer with Schlumberger working on their oil platforms in the Gulf of Mexico.

 After graduating in 1985 with an MBA from Harvard Business School and working at several investment banks, he returned to Russia in 1995 to work as CEO of the Russian branch of Credit Suisse First Boston.
 He also earned a PhD in Economics from the Russian Academy of Science.
 In 1998, he resigned from CSFB and accepted an offer from Mikhail Fridman to become CEO at Alfa Bank.
 He was very successful and due to his background in investment banking, Knaster established Pamplona Capital Management in 2004, in which the Alfa Group would invest some of its profit.
 He chose the name Pamplona after the Pamplona San Fermín Festival which he attended after graduating from Harvard Business School.
 His investor pool has since grown beyond Alfa.
 As of 2021, Pamplona managed $15 billion in assets.
 Knaster also serves as Executive Fellow, London Business School, member of faculty at Department of Strategy and Entrepreneurship.

-In January 2021, he acquired a 75% stake of the Italian Serie B football club Pisa.
-In the 2024-2025 season, Pisa qualified as second in Serie B and was promoted to Serie A.
+In January 2021, he acquired a 75% stake of the Italian football club Pisa.
+In the 2024–2025 season, Pisa finished second in Serie B and was promoted to Serie A.